Differences and Similarities of Persian VS Arabic Language

 Frequently Asked Questions About Persian VS Arabic Language

-Which language has more speakers?
+Which language has more speakers, Farsi vs Arabic?

 Persian has a simpler grammatical structure, lacking noun cases and gender distinctions.
 Arabic grammar is more complex, featuring various verb forms, noun cases, and gender classifications.